widdowquinn/Teaching-2015-03-17-UoD_compgenvis/workshop_1/05-MAUVE.md

 The issue here is that `ACT` runs together alignments for the different fragments in each genome (indicated by the brown markers).
 Although the `.crunch` file contains enough information for an alignment viewer to render the alignment correctly by offsetting alignment co-ordinates appropriately, `ACT` does not currently do this.

-One solution is to stitch the contigs together, and you will do this using the `stitch_six_frame_stops.py` script in the `scripts` directory.
+One solution is to stitch the contigs together into a single contiguous sequence before running the pairwise alignment, and you will do this using the `stitch_six_frame_stops.py` script in the `scripts` directory.
 This joins the contigs in the order presented in the input FASTA file, connecting them with the sequence

 ```
 NNNNNCATCCATTCATTAATTAATTAATGAATGAATGNNNNN